The Cult of Nikola Tesla

 Did Tesla invent radio?

 Generally, Tesla did beat Guglielmo Marconi to the demonstration of workable wireless communication and Tesla eventually won all the patent disputes (after his death), though Marconi is the one who shared a Nobel Prize for it.
 However, both men had been building upon theory and experimentation by dozens of other researchers going back nearly a full century.
 Patents for various types of wireless communication had begun to be filed by other inventors thirty years before either man.
-Tesla became famous for his radio controlled boat demonstration in 1896, but throughout 1895 and 1896, many inventors worldwide made all sorts of radio demonstrations, in Russia, India, the United States, and Europe.
+Tesla became famous for his radio controlled boat demonstration in 1898, but ever since 1895, many inventors worldwide had been making all sorts of radio demonstrations, in Russia, India, the United States, and Europe.
 Tesla's contributions to radio were as good as anyone's, but they were hardly revolutionary in a field that was exploding at the time.

 Did Tesla really sit in the middle of a room filled with lightning bolts?